About the National Institute of Justice

 Mission of the National Institute of Justice

-The National Institute of Justice — the research, development and evaluation agency of the U.S. Department of Justice — is dedicated to improving knowledge and understanding of crime and justice issues through science.
-NIJ provides objective and independent knowledge and tools to reduce crime and promote justice, particularly at the state and local levels.
+NIJ — the research, development and evaluation agency of the U.S. Department of Justice — is dedicated to improving knowledge and understanding of crime and justice issues through science.
+NIJ provides objective and independent knowledge and tools to inform the decision-making of the criminal justice community to reduce crime and advance justice, particularly at the state and local levels.

 NIJ's pursuit of this mission is guided by the following principles:

 - Research can make a difference in individual lives, in the safety of communities and in creating a more effective and fair justice system.

 - Government-funded research must adhere to processes of fair and open competition guided by rigorous peer review.

 - NIJ's research agenda must respond to the real world needs of victims, communities and criminal justice professionals.